aaronboda24/OpenCV-Examples/StereoCalibration/Readme.md

 ## Testing

-To TEST the utility, you can check out "MonoCalibration.cpp" which provides step-by-step instructions.
+To TEST the utility, you can check out "StereoCalibration.cpp" which provides step-by-step instructions.
 I have also included sample chessboard calibration images in the "Images" Folder.

 ## License